TrashyTown/trashy_town/packages/trashy_road/CONTRIBUTING.md

-# Contributing to Trashy Road
+# Contributing to Trashy Town

-This document describes the steps and information to contribute to `TrashyRoad`.
+This document describes the steps and information to contribute to `TrashyTown`.

 ## Assets